gregg-shick/spec-convert/Satellite Management Controller.md

 An SMC SensorCollection *shall* implement one or more sensor resources representing the thermal temperature of the device.
 The sensor *shall* have the following properties supported.

+* *ReadingUnits: Shall* be presented and implement as "Cel"
+* *ReadingType: Shall* be present and implemented as “Temperature”
+* Threshold properties of *UpperCritical*, *UpperFatal*, *LowerCritical*, and *LowerFatal* *shall* be implemented and represent the design limits of the SMC device in question.
+Devices with unlimited thermal design limits *shall* omit these properties.

+If an SMC device possess fans, the SMC SensorCollection shall implement a Sensor with the following properties:

+* *ReadingUnits: Shall* be present and implemented as “{rev}/min”
+* *ReadingType: Shall* be present and implemented as “Rotational”